• Cozy Winter Recipes

 Step by Step Instructions

-Step 1: Preheat your oven to 500°F. Spray a broiler pan with non stick cooking spray or line a baking sheet with parchment paper.
+Step 1: Preheat your oven to 500°F. Spray a broiler pan or baking sheet with non-stick cooking spray.

-Step 4: Combine the panko, parmesan, garlic powder, and salt in a shallow dish and stir to combine.
+Step 2: Combine the panko, parmesan, garlic powder, and salt in another separate shallow bowl and stir to combine.

-Step 8: Dredge the filet in the panko mixture, gently pressing the crumb mixture into the the filet to ensure that it sticks and is well covered.
+Step 5: Dip the filet in the buttermilk and then dredge in the panko mixture, gently pressing the crumb mixture into the filet to ensure that it sticks and is well covered.
 Be sure to coat the sides of the fish too!

-Step 10: Bake in the 500°F oven for 15-17 minutes or until fish flakes easily with a fork and it reaches an internal temperature of 145°F. The cooking time will really depend on the size of your filets, so be sure to test it before eating.
+Bake in the 500°F oven for 15-17 minutes or until fish flakes easily with a fork, is golden brown in color and it reaches an internal temperature of 145°F. The cooking time will really depend on the size of your filets, so be sure to test it before eating.

 Expert Tips

-• Add a teaspoon of grated lemon zest to the panko breadcrumb mixture before dredging the fish in it.
-It gives the crunchy crust a little zing!
+• Give it some zing!
+Add a teaspoon of grated lemon zest to the panko breadcrumb mixture before dredging the fish in it.

-• Don't skip patting the fish dry with paper towels step.
+• Remove excess moisture.
+Don't skip patting the fish dry with paper towels.
 This will remove excess moisture and give you the best results with that crispy crust.

-• For added color and flavor, sprinkle with fresh parsley and flake salt before serving.
+• Add some color and flavor.
+Sprinkle with fresh parsley and flake salt before serving.

 • Serve this with fresh lemon wedges and tartar sauce!
 Squeeze the lemon juice on top and dip in a small bowl of tartar sauce before eating!

-• If you are preparing this for more than four people, just increase the number of fish filets you prepare.
+• Double it up.
+If you are preparing this for more than four people, just increase the number of fish filets you prepare.
 There is plenty of flour, buttermilk and panko crumb mixture left to do additional fish filets.

 FAQ